Should I Get An Extraction?

-Each tooth extraction is determined on a case-by-case basis.
+Each tooth extraction in Claremont, New Hampshire is determined on a case-by-case basis.
 Usually, opting to remove a tooth will come down to one of the following issues:

 Recovering from Oral Surgery